AlphaHydrae/deploy/README.md

 (Note that if you use the `-C, --chdir` command line option or the `$DEPLOY_CHDIR` variable, the `.env` file is read *after* the working directory is changed, so setting `$DEPLOY_CHDIR` in the file has no effect.)

+If you have an environment file named after the environment, it will also be sourced.
+For example, when deploying in the "production" environment, a **`.env.production`** file would be sourced if present in the local project directory.

+If both `.env` and `.env.production` are present, they are sourced in that order.

 ## Command line options & environment variables